bamason2/ttp451-module/docs/labs/Lab_3.md

 To complete this task you may want to design your function along lines of the following;

-1. Pass the input-output data and the fitness measure to the function.
+1.Pass the input-output data and the fitness measure to the function.
+Sort the input data using the ``<sortrows>`` function, this will help with plotting later on in the exercise.

-2. Identify the polynomial model starting at order n = 2
+2.Identify the polynomial model starting at order n = 2

 The model can be identified using the MATLAB&copy; ``<polyfit>`` function, for example.